Greenere/Greenere.github.io/subpages/selectedCoursesAndGrades.md

 # Courses

-The transcript of my first three years in university is shown below.
+The transcript of my undergraduate study in university is shown below.

 <img width=800 src="imgs/transcript.jpg">